kurtosis-tech/kurtosis/docs/docs/explanations/reusable-environment-definitions.md

 They also have distinct differences:

 - In Dev, environment definitions must be loose and easy to modify, are often not checked into source control, and are rarely shared due to the prototyping nature.
 However, developers _do_ want to leverage other public environment definitions to form their local development environments quickly (e.g. to combine public definitions for Postgres and Elasticsearch to form a Postgres+Elasticsearch local development environment).
 - In Test, environment definitions should be source-controlled, but are rarely shared given how specific the environment definition is to the scenario being tested.
-The krder in which events happen is very important, so determinism and ordering of events matter.
+The order in which events happen is very important, so determinism and ordering of events matter.
 - In Prod, environment definitions must be source-controlled.
 They may be shared, but can only be modified by authorized individuals.
 They are nearly always declarative: idempotence is very important in Prod, along with the ability to make the minimal set of changes (e.g. add just a few new services without needing to restart the entire stack).

 Why aren't the current solutions reusable?